kastoras/goapp/README.md

 CLOSE
 ```

+### Implementation for feature B

+Value added to Counter stuct

 ### C

 Create a command line client as a separate application that opens a requested number of sessions simultaneously.